hisarciklilar/fun_fact_stats/README.md

 The inspiration for this page came from the book "Lady Testing Tea" by David Salsburg.
 Hence, the first fun fact on the site is Lady Testing Tea.
 The aim is to add new stories, new fun facts regularly to keep the users of the website engaged.

+The target audience for this website are UG students, although anybody who is interested with statistics is welcomed!

 <gr> Add a screenshot of responsiveness</gr>

 ## Features